Hanning & Sacchetto, LLP: Comprehensive Truck Accident Representation in Whittier & Arcadia, CA

 - 81% of fatal truck accidents involving trucks are multiple-vehicle accidents

 - In California, truck accidents accounted for 6.6% of the total vehicle accidents recorded

 Protecting the client appears immediately after the crash, and will only worsen as time passes.

 These difficulties can include:

-- Intimidating calls from the trucking company, insurance company or legal representation
+- Lack of cooperation from their trucking company, insurance company, or legal representation

-No matter how obvious the liability is, even if the truck is literally sitting on top of your car when authorities arrive, the fight is going to be tumultuous.
+No matter how obvious the liability is, even if the truck is literally sitting on top of your car when authorities arrive, the fight is going to RTbe tumultuous.
 The truck driver’s resources are going to discount his/her fault in the accident and turn the blame towards our client.
-Our Whittier & Arcadia truck accident lawyers will not allow it, and will counter their actions with experienced techniques that immediate inflict a blow to their tactics.
-We can help our clients face the giants before them while our track record of success provides confidence and comfort.
+Our Whittier & Arcadia truck accident lawyers will not allow it and will counter their actions with experienced techniques that immediately inflict a blow to their tactics.
+We can help our clients face the giants before them while our track record of success provides confidence in CA

 The crash report will end with a summation statement from the officer, reading, in effect: